tavrinky/site/idiombrackets.md

-Idiom brackets and the applicative pattern:
+Idiom Brackets and the Applicative Pattern:

 If you ever see something of the form `f <$> x1 <*> x2....<*> xn`, this is equivalent to the following: